Connecting with nature can benefit Autistic children and their families

 Hi Nicola, Apologies for not replying to you before now, I’m afraid I missed reading this comment.
 This is a large subject to cover in this type of forum.
 Perhaps you could contact me via the contact form on the website and we can start a conversation.
 Thank you

 This blog really hits home for me.
 I’ve seen firsthand how nature can be incredibly therapeutic for my child with autism.
-Our autism support workers often recommend outdoor activities, and it’s been amazing to watch how my son thrives in a woodland setting.
+Our Autism support workers often recommend outdoor activities, and it’s been amazing to watch how my son thrives in a woodland setting.
 The physical activity, the chance to explore, and the sensory experiences all seem to help with his emotional regulation and social skills.
 It’s a refreshing change from indoor therapies and really gives him a chance to just be a kid.